CS-433/ml-project-2-digdata_project2/.ipynb_checkpoints/README-checkpoint.md

 First, all of the data has to be downloaded from the link.
 This includes both the data dictionary file and all of the studies’ data contained in the DATA_2022-09-01 folder.

-There are a few things to do to set up the data correctly.
-Two files have to be unzipped and put into the DATA_2022-09-01 folder with the others.
+There are a few things to do to set up the data correctly:

+- Two files have to be unzipped and put into the DATA_2022-09-01 folder with the others.
-The data dictionary file is given in the .xlsx, or Excel worksheet format.
+- The data dictionary file is given in the .xlsx, or Excel worksheet format.
 This file format has to be changed to the .csv or Excel comma-separated-vector one (can be done by opening it in Excel and downloading in the wanted format).
 The file also has to be renamed by replacing blank spaces by underscores, giving IDDO_SDTM_Data-Dictionary_v3.0_2022-10-06.csv as the final file name.

 ### 1.3.
 Repository structure

 For our project files to run smoothly, the repository needs to have a particular architecture to avoid the need to change all of the file paths.
 It can easily be achieved through the following guidelines :

-If not done already, clone the project repository locally In the project’s main directory, create a subdirectory called data and put the data dictionary file and the DATA_2022-09-01 folder in it (do not put the data dictionary file in the DATA_2022-09-01 folder!)
+- If not done already, clone the project repository locally
+- In the project’s main directory, create a subdirectory called data and put the data dictionary file and the DATA_2022-09-01 folder in it (do not put the data dictionary file in the DATA_2022-09-01 folder!).
-Within the data subdirectory, create another subdirectory called results.
+- Within the data subdirectory, create another subdirectory called results.
 This will be used to store the notebook output results.

 ## 2. Structure of the project